jiddisch/mecuris-test/README.md

 - Creating a storage service to store the state locally / remotely
 - Adding a state management like NgRX
 - Writing a deeper unit testing + e2e tesing
-- Creating a loader service to show a spinner until the data cames
+- Creating a loader service to show a spinner until the data comes
-- Creating interceptors for error handling + requsts retring
+- Creating interceptors for error handling + requsts retrying
 - Adding an interceptor of CanActivate for pages that needs authentication (like the History page)
 - Adding a summery of the total price on the cart page